John Yap

 John’s research has been published in leading law journals.
 He is a co-author of the upcoming edition of Prof. Andrew Higgins’ Legal Professional Privilege for Corporations: A Guide to Four Major Common Law Jurisdictions (OUP 2014) and their article ‘Class Actions in Context’ (2024) 98 ALJ 544 won the Australian Academy of Law’s Annual Essay Prize in 2023.

-John obtained his BA in Jurisprudence (First Class, 2nd in Year) and Bachelor of Civil Law (Distinction) from the University of Oxford – winning, among other academic accolades, proxime accessit to the Martin Wronker Prize.
-While at Oxford, he won awards at international mooting competitions (such as the Willem C Vis International Commercial Arbitration Moot) and helmed the Law Faculty’s pro bono legal advice clinic.
-He went on to complete his Bar Vocational Studies (Distinction) as a scholar of Gray’s Inn.
+John obtained his BA in Jurisprudence (First Class, 2nd in Year) and Bachelor of Civil Law (Distinction) from the University of Oxford – winning proxime accessit to the Martin Wronker Prize.
+He won awards at international mooting competitions (such as the Willem C Vis International Commercial Arbitration Moot) and helmed the Law Faculty’s pro bono legal advice clinic.
+He went on to complete his Bar Vocational Studies (Distinction) as a Gray’s Inn scholar.

 John previously served as a Lieutenant in the Singapore Air Force, winning the top national service award and Sword of Honour.
 He continues to undertake pro bono legal work and volunteer for causes aimed at widening access to justice, education, and a career at the Bar.